 Besides directing the music worship for Sunday services, she is also responsible for the senior choir and the worship team.
 She finds it a real blessing to work with so many talented musicians and dedicated Christians.

-Leslie has been married to her wonderful husband, Ian for 38 years.
-Together they have raised three children, Jonathan (an engineer), Heather (a nurse) and Andrew (a university student).
-Their newest adventure is that of being grandparents.
-Their granddaughter is the child of their oldest son, Jonathan and his wife Laura.
+Leslie has been married to her wonderful husband, Ian for 50 years.
+Together they have raised three children, and are blessed to see each of them married with a family of their own.

 Leslie is very thankful to God for the opportunity of serving Him with the gifts He has given her.